-- 2.4.1 Given the limitations on a quantitative analysis, a semi-quantitative analysis has also been adopted for the Proposed Scheme assessment and is described in detail within Annex 10.5.2.
-This also allows the study area conditions relevant to peat landside risk (which are not taken into account in a quantitative deterministic assessment) to be taken into account. - 2.4.2 There are various semi-quantitative approaches to hazard and risk assessment in relation to peat landslide, with examples including the 'Peatslide Hazard Rating System' (Nichol, 2006) and 'Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments' (Scottish Executive, 2006).
-Both approaches have merits and their methodologies share consideration of key contributors to instability risk; including peat depth, slope angle, geomorphological features, presence of water on the slope and indicators of previous instability.

-- 2.4.3 The Scottish Executive (2006) method has been adopted for the Proposed Scheme, because: - It lends itself more to using GIS to interpolate levels of hazard between particular points.
-On a Proposed Scheme of this size, where design changes occur and new data becomes available throughout the assessment process (not necessarily at the same points data has previously been captured), this allows a greater degree of flexibility. - It also allows a greater consideration of the consequences of peat instability occurring, but at the same time, still requires separate evaluation of the peat instability hazard. - It is compatible with recognised approaches to semi-quantitative approaches to assessing risk, such as those put forward in Lee and Jones (2014), as it allows the risk to be assessed as:
+- 2.4.1 Given the limitations on a quantitative analysis, a semi-quantitative analysis methodology has also been adopted for the Proposed Scheme assessment and is described in detail within Annex 10.5.2.
+This also allows the study area conditions relevant to peat landside risk (which are not considered in a deterministic assessment) to be taken into account. - 2.4.2 There are various semi-quantitative approaches to hazard and risk assessment in relation to peat landslide, with examples including the 'Peatslide Hazard Rating System' (Nichol, 2006) and 'Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments' (Scottish Government, 2017).
+Both approaches have merits and their methodologies share consideration of key contributors to instability risk; including peat depth, slope angle, geomorphological features, presence of water on the slope and indicators of previous instability. - 2.4.3 The Scottish Government (2017) method has been adopted for the Proposed Scheme, because: - It lends itself more to using GIS to interpolate levels of hazard between particular points.
+On a scheme of this size, where design changes occur and new data becomes available throughout the assessment process (not necessarily at the same points data has previously been captured), this allows a greater degree of flexibility in a project. - It also allows a greater consideration of the consequences of peat instability occurring, but at the same time, still requires separate evaluation of the peat instability hazard. - It is compatible with recognised semi-quantitative approaches to assessing risk, such as those put forward in Lee and Jones (2014), as it allows the risk to be assessed as: